edumserrano/dotnet-sdk-extensions/README.md

 ## Notes

-If you have problems with SSL certificates when running the demos or tests then make sure you have trusted dev certificates by executing the following command
+If you have problems with SSL certificates when running the tests then make sure you have trusted dev certificates by executing the following command

 ```
 dotnet dev-certs https --trust